 Becoming a true A4D Challenger

-At our Diabetes Family camps in Asia, we talk about Neev, who is now 9, and her physical achievements with the young people that we support and their families.
+At our Diabetes Family camps in Asia, we talk about Neev, who is now nine, and her physical achievements with the young people that we support and their families.
 Having a child diagnosed with Type 1 Diabetes can be very daunting, especially if you do not have access to essential care and support.
-But to know there are families, dealing with the same condition on the other side of the world, who genuinely care and are willing to run, cycle, swim and walk to raise money so you can also access Insulin and Blood Testing equipment is inspirational.
+However, to know there are families, dealing with the same condition on the other side of the world, who genuinely care and are willing to run, cycle, swim and walk to raise money so you can also access Insulin and Blood Testing equipment is inspirational.

 A Family Achievement